-I am a critical human geographer interested in the cultural politics of new social welfare innovations in the global South.
+I am a critical human geographer interested in the cultural politics of social welfare innovations in the global South.
 My work sits at the intersection of political economy, development studies, critical race theory, and postcolonial/feminist science and technology studies.

 My current project, Taken for Granted, explores how a preeminent, state-sponsored cash transfer program has become a means of dispossession in post-apartheid South Africa.
 I examine the everyday practices by which poor, Black South Africans, navigate their entitlements to social assistance against the pressures of expropriation built into the payment system.
 This research is among the only ethnographies of social welfare payment in democratic South Africa.

 I am currently a Mellon Postdoctoral Fellow at the University of the Western Cape., after finishing my PhD in geography at UC Berkeley in Spring 2020.
 My research has been supported by the Charlotte Newcombe Foundation, the Wenner-Gren Foundation and the Fulbright Foundation.
 I have also been supported by the Institute for International Studies and the Centre for African Studies at UC Berkeley.

-In addition to my doctoral work, I am a consultant for the Black Sash, supporting their efforts to design a new social grant payment system.
-I have presented my research to the South African Constitutional Court, the National Credit Regulator, and the South African Social Security Agency.
-I have also written numerous op-eds for GroundUp, a community newspaper, and provided research support for Cutting Edge, an investigative news show.
+In addition to my academic work, I am a consultant for the Black Sash, supporting their efforts to advocate for a Basic Income Grant.
+In this role, I have presented my research to the South African Constitutional Court, the National Credit Regulator, and the South African Social Security Agency.
+I have also written numerous op-eds for GroundUp, a community newspaper, and co-wrote a documentary for Cutting Edge, an investigative news show.